Treatment

 Blood Pressure/Anti-Hypertensive Medications

-Blood pressure medications are usually continued on the day of surgery and following surgery.
-Even if you are not supposed to eat or drink on the day of surgery, your surgeon may recommend that you take your blood pressure medicine with a sip of water.
+Blood pressure medications are usually continued on the day of your orthopaedic surgery (with a sip of water) and then during your recovery as prescribed.
+Even if you are not supposed to eat or drink on the day of surgery, your care team may recommend that you take your blood pressure medicine (with a sip of water only).

 Blood Thinners/Anti-Coagulants

-You will restart blood thinners after surgery as soon as your surgeon feels it is safe, usually within 24 hours.
-Because bleeding during and after surgery increases your risk of wound infections and postoperative anemia, it is important to safely manage blood thinners.
+You will typically restart blood thinners during your recovery as soon as your surgeon feels it is safe.
+Because bleeding during and after your orthopaedic surgery increases your risk of wound infections and postoperative anemia, it is very important to safely manage blood thinners.

 Diabetic Medications

-If you are taking insulin or oral diabetic medications, tell your surgeon.
-Surgery can cause increased stress and higher blood sugar, so your insulin dose may need to be adjusted on the day of your surgery and during recovery.
-In addition, some oral diabetic medications should be discontinued before you are given anesthesia.
+- Surgery can cause increased stress and raise your blood sugar, so your insulin dose may need to be adjusted on the day of your surgery and during recovery.

 Steroid Medications